 Short version: a 3-layer Gore-Tex Pro laminated shell wrapped in Cordura, with Superfabric patches over the impact zones.
 The waterproof membrane is bonded directly to the outer fabric, not a separate liner you zip in.

 The build quality shows in small places too.
-The main zipper is a chunky YKK Vislon I can grip with winter gauntlets.
+The main zipper is a chunky YKK Vislon you can grip with winter gauntlets.
 Stitching is doubled at every stress point.
 Pick this jacket up off a hanger and it feels less like clothing and more like body armor that happens to be cut like a jacket.

 Fit, Weight, and the Kidney Belt That Saves Your Shoulders